Shopify/maintenance_tasks/README.md

 inputs, it’s important to check that they conform to the format your Task expects, and to sanitize any inputs if necessary.

+You can set values by specifying a query param with the same key as the attribute name.
+For example the `UpdatePostsViaParamsTask` task above accepts an `updated_content` attribute, so navigating to `/maintenance_tasks/tasks/Maintenance::UpdatePostsViaParamsTask?updated_content=foo` would prefill the text area with "foo".

 #### Validating Task Parameters

 Task attributes can be validated using Active Model Validations.
 Attributes are